 The general performance is assessed from time to time in the various meetings and specifically when examining financial reports and data on the progress of operations, with detailed comparison of the results obtained and the budget targets.
-With regard to the strategic planning process, an induction process with meetings prior to the approval of the Business Plan 2024 has been scheduled.
+With regard to the strategic planning process, meetings were held prior to the approval of the Business Plan 2025.

 During the year, the Board of Directors assessed the adequacy of the general organizational, administrative and accounting structure of the company based on information from management, and, with regard to the internal control and risk management system, based on the preparatory work conducted by the Control and Risk Committee.
 The flow of information to the Board, functional to the exercise of the duties and responsibilities of the administrative body regards, in addition to the topics of the meeting and follow-up on the resolutions made, the general business trend and its foreseeable development; market consensus and analyst evaluations; the activities carried out, in particular with reference to major economic or financial transactions, those regarding assets or particularly sensitive transactions including related party transactions of amounts exceeding 500,000 euros; the development and significant content of the dialogue with all the shareholders (all before the first useful board meeting); any further activities, transactions or events which the Chairman (or Chief Executive Officer, where appointed) or General Manager deem it appropriate to bring to the attention of the Directors.

-With regard to the internal control and risk management system (SCIGR), the Board of Directors makes recourse to the preliminary investigation carried out by the Control and Risk Committee, which reports on the progress of its activities and the main findings emerging in each meeting, specifically with regard to the adequacy of the SCIGR during the review of the financial statements and half year report.
+With regard to the internal control and risk management system (ICRMS), the Board plays a role in guiding and assessing the adequacy of the same, defining the nature and level of risk compatible with the Company's strategic objectives.
+The Board of Directors makes recourse to the preliminary investigation carried out by the Control and Risk Committee, which reports on the progress of its activities and the main findings emerging in each meeting, specifically with regard to the adequacy of the ICRMS during the review of the financial statements and half year report.